Constantin von Tischendorf: Codex Sinaiticus

 The Codex Sinaiticus contains a 4th-century manuscript of New Testament texts.
 Two other Bibles of similar age exist, though they are less complete: Codex Vaticanus in the Vatican Library and Codex Alexandrinus, currently owned by the British Library.
 The Codex Sinaiticus is deemed by some to be the most important surviving New Testament manuscript, as no older manuscript is as nearly complete as the Codex.
 The codex can be viewed in the British Library in London, or as a digitized version on the Internet.

 Tischendorf's motivation

-Throughout his life Tischendorf sought old biblical manuscripts, as he saw it as his task to give theology a Greek New Testament which was based on the oldest possible scriptures.
-He intended to be as close as possible to the original sources.
+Throughout his life, Tischendorf sought old biblical manuscripts, as he saw it as his task to give theology a Greek New Testament that was based on the oldest possible manuscripts.
+He intended to be as close as possible to the sources.
 Tischendorf's greatest discovery was in the monastery of Saint Catherine on the Sinai Peninsula, which he visited in May 1844, and again in 1853 and 1859 (as Russian envoy).

-In 1862 Tischendorf published the text of the Codex Sinaiticus for the 1000th Anniversary of the Russian Monarchy in both an illustrious four-volume facsimile edition and in a less costly text edition, to enable all scholars to have access to the Codex.
+In 1862, Tischendorf published the text of the Codex Sinaiticus for the 1000th Anniversary of the Russian Monarchy in both an illustrious four-volume facsimile edition and a less costly text edition, the latter to enable as many scholars as possible to have access to the contents of the Codex.